 Campus and Residential Services

-- Campus Services manages Cleaning Services, Pest Control, Elevator Inspection and Elevator Maintenance and Repair, and Faculty Exchange intra-campus mail delivery.
+- Campus Services manages Cleaning Services, Pest Control, Elevator Inspection and Elevator Maintenance and Repair, Recycling and Waste Management, and Faculty Exchange intra-campus mail delivery.

 - Landscape Services maintains and improves campus grounds, including landscapes, athletic fields and horticultural features.
-Landscape Services also provides Snow Removal, University vehicle fuel dispensing, automotive maintenance and Recycling and Waste Management.
+Landscape Services also provides Snow Removal, University-owned vehicle fuel dispensing, and automotive maintenance.

-- The Trade Services team address specific needs related to carpentry, decorating, locks and keys for building interiors, roofing, masonry, sheet metal and paving for exteriors on campus.
+- The Trade Services team addresses specific needs related to carpentry, decorating, locks and keys for building interiors, roofing, masonry, sheet metal and paving for exteriors on campus.

 - Electrical Services works closely with the engineering shops to maintain building electrical systems and also maintains and repairs campus exterior wiring, lighting and fire alarms systems.